-5.8 Professional Development Plan and Reclassification within a Family a.
-Criteria for Eligibility
+5.8 Professional Development Plan and Reclassification within a Family

 In an effort to facilitate career development opportunities for eligible employees, the City Manager may reclassify a position within a family outside of the budget process subject to the Professional Development Plan process outlined below.
+Professional development plans include either a position reclassification within a family or significant and substantive changes in job duties and responsibilities to a currently filled position.